lotrf3/rss-filter/README.md

 RSS Filter is a proxy server that filters out undesired RSS entries.
 [A hosted version is available](rssfilter-lotrf3.rhcloud.com), or you can host your own.

 [This page](rssfilter-lotrf3.rhcloud.com/index.html) can help format and encode a `/filter?` url, or you can write it manually.
-One you have a `/filter?` url, use it in your RSS aggregator of choice.
+Once you have a `/filter?` url, use it in your RSS aggregator of choice.

 ## Example
 Here's an example I actually use